j-koziel/html-css-course/starter/03-CSS-Fundamentals/notes.md

 # Styling text

-6 properties which let you style text
+6 properties which let you style text:

 - font-size: changes the size of the font.
 By default the font-size is 16px
 - font-family: Different fonts for text